When Is Stretching Necessary, And When Is It A Waste of Time?

 Everyone has stretched at some point in their lives.

-Maybe you do it religiously, or maybe you haven't stretched in years.
+Maybe you do it regularly.
+Or maybe you haven't stretched in years.

-Welcome to the WCT Stretching Series, where we answer the questions surrounding the ever so popular practice of stretching.
+Welcome to the WCT Stretching Series, where we examine the questions surrounding the ever so popular practice of stretching.

 Sit back and enjoy the read.